-Student Name: Grade: Date:
+Student Name: Grade: Date: Keeping Comments

-Course Title: Request for CP Designation (please initial)
+Course Title/s:

-The signature of both the student and a property for the course designated above.
-The signature of the student may choose to take the grading period or sooner, the course lifeports; the course will retain the CP designation. gnatures also indicate that both studen e AP exam, the course designation wil isted above will be designated CP o nt and parent/guardian understa Il not change.
-Beginning at th on the student's transcript/pro nd that e next
+The signature of both the student and a parent/guardian or for the course designated above.
+The signatures also indi while the student may choose to take the AP exam, the c grading period or sooner, the course listed above will reports; the course will retain the CP designation from cate that both stud ourse designation be designated C dent and parent/gua will not change.
+Bo P on the student's rdian understand that eginning at the next transcript/progress

 Student Signature:

-Parent/Guardian Signature:
+Parent/Guardian Signature: 200 YEC 1/200 BUG 200 YES 200

 Printed name of Parent/Guardian:

-Da ate Received: Initial:
+Date Received: Initial: